Wooden synagogues in the Polish–Lithuanian Commonwealth: Replicas

 There is a replica of the Wołpa Synagogue in Bilgoraj, and another replica of the synagogue (Połaniec) is in Sanok.

 POLIN Museum of the History of Polish Jews in Warsaw has a partial reconstruction of the Gwoździec Synagogue.

 The ceiling painting of the synagogue in Chodoriw was reconstructed for the ANU - Museum of the Jewish People (Beit Hatefusot) in Tel Aviv.

 In the Musée d'Art et d'Histoire du Judaïsme (Museum of Jewish Art and History) in Paris there are models of several wooden synagogues.

+In 2026, an art installation Nabatele became part of the Yiddishland Pavilion on the Venice Biennale.
+Created by a Jewish-Ukrainian artist Anna Kamyshan, it is a shtetl-style wooden synagogue placed on a rock that floats 45 meters above water.